World In Paris

 Houses at Rue François Miron

-Wrongly known as the oldest house in Paris, the building at 3 Rue Volta (17th century) has a design very similar to the medieval houses in Paris, with a curbstone shop forming stalls on the ground floor.
+Wrongly known as the oldest house in Paris, the building at 3 Rue Volta (17th century) has a design very similar to the Medieval houses in Paris, with a curbstone shop forming stalls on the ground floor.

 Nicolas Flamel's House - Paris